100 actors who served in the military

 With the possible exception of James Earl Jones, Morgan Freeman arguably has the most famous voice in Hollywood.
 The Oscar winner is a brilliant actor and narrator who counts acclaimed films like "The Shawshank Redemption," "Driving Miss Daisy," and "Glory" among his critical and commercial successes.
 He joined the Air Force in 1955 with dreams of being a pilot, but when he got a taste of it in training, he realized he didn't have the stomach for combat flight and pursued less dangerous work in film.

-Before he played Kylo Ren in the most recent "Star Wars" series, Adam Driver acted in "Lincoln."
-Prior becoming a known name in Hollywood, the actor was a Marine.
+Before he played Hannah's boyfriend in "Girls," Kylo Ren in "Star Wars," and a host of other interesting roles, series Adam Driver was a Marine.
 Like so many young people of his generation, Driver was swept up in patriotic fervor in the wake of 9/11.
 He was medically discharged after being injured in an unrelated accident.

 From "Taxi Driver" and "Pulp Fiction" to "Reservoir Dogs" and "Thelma and Louise," Harvey Keitel has been playing tough, intense characters on screen for decades, dating all the way back to "Hogan's Heroes" in the 1960s.
 After being kicked out of high school at age 15, Brooklyn-born Keitel joined the Marines and served in Lebanon as part of an anti-communism force cobbled together by President Dwight Eisenhower.